MeeksonJr/mo-portfolio-2025/SUPABASE_SETUP.md

 1. **Go to Supabase Dashboard**
    - Navigate to https://supabase.com/dashboard
-   - Select your project: `rlqwbcunfbaogoqixwwt`
+   - Select your project (use your project reference ID)

 2. **Open SQL Editor**
    - Click on "SQL Editor" in the left sidebar